deployphp/deployer/docs/getting-started.md

 Create a new VPS with a provider like Linode, DigitalOcean, Vultr, AWS, or GCP.
 Use an **Ubuntu** image, as it's supported by Deployer's [provision](recipe/provision.md) recipe.

+To utilize Deployer for server provisioning, you must initially configure your server to permit key-based authentication for the root user (which is disabled by default for recent Ubuntu images).
+Once provisioning is complete, this root access via SSH can be disabled.

 :::tip
 Set up a DNS record pointing your domain to your server's IP address.
 This allows you to SSH into the server using your domain name instead of its IP.